isomerpages/enterprisesg-sac-old/newsroom/events/_posts/2016-06-14-SAC-Customer-Day-2016.md

 layout: post
 title:  SAC Customer Day 2016
 date:   2016-06-14
-permalink: /newsroom/news-releases/SAC-Customer-Day-2016
+permalink: /newsroom/events/SAC-Customer-Day-2016
 ---
 #### 14 June 2016
-# **SAC Customer Day 2016**
+## SAC Customer Day 2016

 SAC Customer Day was held on 09 June 2016 at Suntec Singapore Convention & Exhibition Centre.
 The event this year was also to celebrate SAC’s 30 Years of Accreditation.